From the Portland Press Herald

 into curriculums for several years, and shares her ideas, lessons

-for middle-school and high-school teachers on
+and resources for middle-school and high-school teachers on

 the Web.